 - Test 1: The first time I made this, I used all/purpose flour and butter .
 The cake came out ok, it was stable, no sinking by the texture is a bit heavy, dense and slightly dry for me.

 - Test 2: To lighten the cake, I thought I would use part oil and butter to make the cake moist and soft, but still use all-purpose flour as the base Ingredient.
 The cake came out soft, moist.
 I actually liked the texture.
-I kept the recipe and used it to make my Orange Madeira Cake.
-Test 2 was a success!
+I kept the recipe and use this version when I feel like this cake texture.

 - Test 3: I wanted to try if I can make the the cake soft, moist with light crumb and fine texture.
 For this one, I swapped all-purpose flour with cake flour.
 Cake flour has lower protein content, so it produces a lighter crumb cake.
 I also decided to use butter only, no oil.
 The cake turned out amazing!
-The top has a nice crunch and browning, the inside was soft and moist, and the crumb was so light.
+The top has a nice crunch and browning (thanks to butter and sugar), the inside was soft and moist, and the crumb was so light.
 This is the recipe that I am sharing with you today.